HELVE/HELVELOGS/README.md

 <a name="intro"></a>
 # HELVE LOGS - Live Documentary Series / Live Documentation Series
 The aim of Helve Logs is to document the processes and day to day life at Helve AVR high technology creative agency.
-The aim is to showcase creative methods and provide the concept of visually hacking reality.
+The aim is to showcase creative methods, new technologies and promote the concept of visual hacking of the reality.

-Content intended for widespread publication (all relevant social platforms, adjusted to specific conditions of a platform).
-Insert a list of pieces of content (optimal 150+ pieces of content a day?) divided by platform, type and actual body content settings.
-There is a shitload of data I wrote down.
+*Content intended for widespread publication (all relevant social platforms, adjusted to specific conditions of a platform).
+Insert a list of pieces of content (optimal 100+ pieces of content a day?) divided by platform, type and actual body content settings.
+There is a shitload of data I wrote down.*

 **TRANSCRIBE ALL NOTES!**